 - Hong Kong to Sydney in Cathay Pacific 777 Business Class

-Outside of Hong Kong, you will get access to either a Cathay Pacific-operated lounge or a oneworld partner lounge, which vary in quality, from the new American Airlines Flagship Lounge at New York JFK to the lacklustre Cathay Pacific combined First-Business Class Lounge at Frankfurt.
+Outside of Hong Kong, you will get access to either a Cathay Pacific-operated lounge or a oneworld partner lounge.
+They can vary in quality, from the excellent American Airlines Flagship Lounge at New York JFK to the lacklustre Cathay Pacific Lounge at Frankfurt.

 Summing up: why choose Cathay Pacific First Class?